 Multiple endogenous and environmental mutation processes shape the somatic mutational landscape observed in cancers (7).
 Analyses of the genomic alterations associated with these processes give information on cancer development, shed light on mutational disparity between cancer subtypes and even indicate potential new treatment strategies (8).
 Additionally, genomic features such as replication time and chromatin environment govern mutation rate along the genome, contributing to spatial mutational heterogeneity.
 While identifying mutation signatures is possible using data from whole exome sequencing (WXS), whole genome sequencing (WGS) gives richer information on mutation landscape and minimizes the potential confounding effects of exome capture process and driver selection.

-In this study, we comprehensively analyzed 32 pRCC cases that were whole genome sequenced along with an extensive set of WXS data on multiple levels.
+In this study, we comprehensively analyzed 35 pRCC cases that were whole genome sequenced along with an extensive set of WXS data on multiple levels.
 We went from microscopic examination of driver genes to analyses of whole genome sequencing variants, and finally, to investigation of high-order mutational features.
 First, we focused on MET, an oncogene which plays a central role in pRCC, especially in type 1.
 We found rs11762213, a germline exonic single nucleotide polymorphism inside MET, predicts cancer-specific survival (CSS) in type 2 pRCC.
 We also discovered several potentially impactful non-coding mutation hotspots in MET promoter and its first two exons.
-Surprisingly, we did not find a significant amount of structural variations affecting MET besides polysomy 3.
+The previous TCGA study identifies a MET alternative transcription event as a driver event but without illustrating the etiology (3).
+We found that a cryptic promoter from a long interspersed nuclear element-1 (L1) triggers the alternative isoform expression.
+Surprisingly, we did not find a significant amount of structural variations affecting MET besides polysomy 7.
 Then we went onto cases not as easily explained as those with MET alterations.
 We analyzed nearly 150,000 non-coding mutations throughout the entire genomes and found several potentially high-impact mutations in non-coding regions.
 Further zooming out, we discovered pRCC exhibits mutational heterogeneity in both nucleotide context and genome location, indicating underlying vibrant mutational processes interplay.
 We found methylation is the leading factor influencing mutation landscape.
 Methylation status drives the intra-sample mutation variation by promoting more C-to-T mutations in the CpG context.
 APOBEC activity, although infrequently observed, leaves an unequivocal mutation signature in a pRCC genome but not in ccRCC.
 Last, we discovered samples with chromatin remodeler alternations accumulate more mutations in open chromatin regions.

 Results